 Planting Coconut Trees

-After the coconut has been soaked, place it in a container filled with well-draining potting soil.
+After the coconut has soaked, place it in a container filled with well-draining potting soil.
 It is best to mix in a little sand or vermiculite to make sure the soil you will be growing coconut trees in drains well.
 The container needs to be around 12 inches deep to allow for the roots to grow properly.
-Plant the coconut point side down and leave a 1/3 of the coconut above the soil.
+Plant the coconut point side down and leave one-third of the coconut above the soil.

-After planting the coconut, move the container to a well lit, warm spot.
-The warmer the better.
+After planting the coconut, move the container to a well lit, warm spot, the warmer the better.
 Coconuts do best in spots that are 70 degrees F. (21 C.) or warmer.

-If you want to plant a coconut that has already sprouted, go ahead and plant it in well-draining soil so that the bottom 2/3 of the coconut is in the soil.
+If you want to plant a coconut that has already sprouted, go ahead and plant it in well-draining soil so that the bottom two-thirds of the coconut is in the soil.
 Place in a warm area and water frequently.

 Care of a Coconut Palm Tree